February 01, 2019//Tori TaylorLast Updated: January 27, 2022

 Along with many people working remotely for their companies, enterprises are also progressively outsourcing critical operations to technology providers.
 This presents another security test as waves of third-party vendor reps need to remotely support their technology on enterprise networks.

-While both of these instances require secure access management, the threats they introduce are unique.
+While both of these instances require secure access management, the remote access threats they introduce are unique.

 Remote access and the ability to work from anywhere is now ubiquitous among enterprise companies.
 Remote access allows employees to work from any location with an internet connection, sometimes without having to use a company-issued device.
-This is great for employee morale, but the remote access risks it presents complicates cybersecurity.
+This is great for employee morale, but one of the dangers of having remote access users is the risks it presents complicates cybersecurity.

-Privileged employee remote access is typically addressed using a privileged access management (PAM) solution.
+The dangers of privileged employee remote access are typically addressed using a privileged access management (PAM) solution.
 This allows network managers to provide a user with privileged credentials that can be used remotely.
 While this grants mobility and provides credential protection, user behavioral risks increase.

 Hackers dedicate significant time to identifying the best ways to penetrate protected systems.
 A highly effective method is exploiting the humanity of an organization’s team.
 Social engineering attacks pose a serious threat to transient users.
 Remote employees could use a public network that isn’t secure or misplace credentials that are written on a sticky note.
 They are also susceptible to malware attacks without the safety of a protected environment or security training reminders.